2017 Legal Trends Report

 You need to get solid guidance with using technology.
 Unfortunately, there are a lot of villains and charlatans to sift through.

-But the quotient of villains and charlatans is stratospheric when it comes to online marketing, especially in the legal profession.
+But the number of fools and charlatans is huge when it comes to online marketing, especially in the legal profession.

 I can’t think of anything more important to the success level of a small business than marketing (i.e. getting new clients via a trustworthy system).

 If so, I doubt that I’ll find the missing link at a legal technology conference.

 BTW, when you’re serious about improving your practice…

 - Check out my private Facebook Group, for lawyers ONLY.
 Lawyers can join for free and about 400+ solo and small firm lawyers just like you ask each other questions, bounce practice management ideas, and get encouragement)

 - Listen to my LawFirm Autopilot podcast, available on iTunes.
 It’s specifically geared solo & small firm attorneys who want to leverage technology using a proven strategic blueprint.